-At 11:45, Mary Ann Cox, a 31-year-old widow and prostitute who lived at 5 Miller's Court, entered Dorset Street from Commercial Street, returning home to warm herself because the night had turned cold.
+At 11:45, Mary Ann Cox, a 31-year-old widow and prostitute who lived at 5 Miller’s Court, entered Dorset Street from Commercial Street, returning home to warm herself because the night had turned cold.
 She saw Mary Kelly ahead of her, walking with what she described as a stout man, who appeared to be 35- or 36-years-old, 5'5"-tall and shabbily dressed in a long overcoat and billycock hat.
 She recalled the man had a “blotchy” face, small side whiskers and a carroty (reddish) moustache.
 The man was carrying a pail of beer.
 Mrs. Cox followed Mary and her companion into Miller’s Court and the two were standing outside No. 13 as Mrs. Cox passed and said, “Goodnight.”
 According to Mrs. Cox, Mary replied, somewhat incoherently, “Goodnight, I am going to sing” and a few minutes later, she heard the girl singing “A Violet from Mother’s Grave.”
 When Mrs. Cox went out again around midnight, Mary was still singing the same song.
 At some point that night, Mary ate a meal consisting of fish and potatoes.
 Around 12:30 a.m., Catherine Pickett, a flower-seller who lived nearby was disturbed by Mary’s singing, but her husband stopped her from going downstairs to complain, saying, “You leave the poor woman alone!”
-By 1 o’clock, it was beginning to rain and Mrs. Cox returned home again to warm herself.
-Mary was still singing at that time and Mrs. Cox observed a light coming from No. 13.
-A few minutes later, Mrs. Cox, went out again.
+By 1 o’clock, it was beginning to rain and Mrs. Cox returned home again to warm herself, at which time Mary was still singing and there was a light in her room.
+A few minutes later, Mrs. Cox went out again.

 After midnight, Elizabeth Prater, who lived above Mary Kelly’s room, was standing at the entrance to Miller’s Court waiting for a man.
 She estimated she stood there about a half-hour before going into McCarthy’s shop to chat.
-After a few minutes, she went to her room, placed two chairs in front of the door and being inebriated, went to sleep without undressing.
+After a few minutes, she went to her room, placed two chairs in front of the door and being inebriated, fell asleep without undressing.